Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

                           failure-description-ext
 failure-description-ext = 1*SAFE ;; additional custom failure reasons
 ~~~

-A failure response starts with an octet whose value is set to one (0x01), followed by an octet string describing the reason for the failure.

 Unrecognized failure descriptions should be treated as "other-error".
 The responder may substitute the actual failure cause with "other-error" to prevent information disclosure.